compbiozurich/UZH-BIO392/course-material/2020/imallona/3_exercises.md

 Please notice the comprehensive [SIB Course on UNIX](https://edu.sib.swiss/pluginfile.php/2878/mod_resource/content/4/couselab-html/content.html) (to be run using a Web browser).

 You can launch a terminal in MacOS and GNU/Linux.
-If running another OS, please make use a [a Web-browser based emulator](https://cocalc.com/app?anonymous=terminal).
+If running another OS, please make use a [a Web-browser based emulator](https://cocalc.com/app?anonymous=terminal), or use a Linux virtual machine.

-Exercises are meant to be run in Y01-F50 in the morning; afternoons are for resources/browsing reading.
+Exercises are meant to be run in Y01-F50 in the morning; afternoons are meant for resources/browsing and reading.
+In any case, the outputs from all snippets are available within this document, in case it was needed to check them without access to an Unix machine.

 ## Extra information